Estuary

 Instagram has become the go-to platform for millions of users to share their experiences and interests.
 Under the surface of captivating visuals and engaging stories lies valuable data.
-However, the user engagement data is not in an analysis-ready format, emphasizing the importance of moving your data to data warehouses like BigQuery for simplifying analytics tasks.
+However, user engagement data is not in an analysis-ready format, highlighting the importance of moving data to data warehouses like BigQuery to simplify analytics tasks.

 By consolidating your Instagram data in BigQuery, you can unlock valuable opportunities — from better understanding your audience and trends to refining content strategies.

-This guide will walk you through the step-by-step process of loading your Instagram data into BigQuery.
-Before we jump into the tutorial, let’s first understand the two systems.
+This guide walks you through the step-by-step process of loading Instagram data into BigQuery.
+Before jumping into the tutorial, let’s first understand both systems.

 Instagram Overview